brett932/cscript/README.md

 ## Requirements
 * Linux operating system

-...tested on ubuntu 16.04, other linux based operating systems should work fine
+  tested on ubuntu 16.04, other linux based operating systems should work fine

 * bash

-...The file cscript us a bash shell script.
+  The file cscript us a bash shell script.

 * gcc

-...Neded to compile the c code
+  Neded to compile the c code
-...To install on ubuntu use:
+  To install on ubuntu use:
 ```bash
 sudo apt install build-essential
 ```